zoeyg/public-write-ups/googlectf-2020/all-the-little-things.md

 ## Exfiltration

-We considered trying to setup our own script tag since we could retrieve and set the nonce, but decided to go with an idea that allowed us to concatenate the text on the page, with the url of a server we owned, and then make a request to it.
+We considered trying to setup our own script tag since we could retrieve and set the nonce now, but decided to go with an idea that allowed us to concatenate the text on the page with the url of a server we owned, and then make a request to it.
+This method should work even in the case of a more strict content security policy that utilizes hashes instead of nonces.

 ### Concatenation